 Tube flies are exactly what they sound like....
-They are tied up on a tube instead
+They are tied up on a tube

-are not part of the fly there is no chance of the hook
+Since the hooks are not part of the fly there is no chance of the hook

 rusting before the fly has seen its end.
 There are also more hook-ups with

 tubes.
 With the fly and the hook being separate, when you set that hook

 helps you hold on to more fish after hook-up as well.

-There has been a recent “awakening” in the fly tying industry to the concept of
+There has been a recent “awakening” in the fly tying industry to the

+particularly in Europe.
 It's only recently that they have been successfully

 fished on the west coast of Alaska, Washington, B.C., and Oregon.
 Several

 traditional fly patterns and putting them on tubes.